APassbyDreg/BUAA-ML-Course-Code/README.md

 # BUAA-ML-Course-Code

-code example of BUAA-MachineLearning course (B3I063150), 2020 Fall
+dirty code example of BUAA-MachineLearning course (B3I063150), 2020 Fall

 Created by **Martin Z He** , for learning use only